kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/1-introduction/3-what-is-good-unit-test.md

 For example, if we need our application to be in a particular state for running a test, then the test itself should bring the application to the desired state as a prerequisite, perform the steps necessary for the test and do any necessary cleanups at the end of the test.

 ## Focused
 We don't want one test trying to verify too many things.
-Each test should try to verify just one thing.
+Each test should verify just one thing.

-For example, if we have a function to validate bank account number then we should try to create one test for each validation criteria.
-That is one test for each of the scenarios listed below
+For example, if we have a function to validate bank account number then we should try to create one test for each validation rule.
+That is, one test for each of the rules listed below

 * verify account number is not null or empty
 * verify account number is exactly 8 characters